mocleiri/tensorflow-micropython-examples/README.md

 | tensorflow-microlite.a | This is the tensorflow lite library with all operations to start with |
 | src/microlite | Micropython 'microlite' module that interconnects micropython to tensorflow lite |

-In the future when interference works I will build other parts as native modules which can then be loaded as needed depending on which problem is being solved.
+At the moment all of the tensor operations are included in tensorflow-microlite.a but in the future we will try to externalize them so they can be brought on the file system with the model being run.

 # Status

 Tensorflow for ESP32 and Unix can be built and accessed by the microlite c/c++ module.
-Inference is not yet working.
+Inference is working for the hello-world example

 I have ESP32 boards but it should work for other ports as well.

 # Roadmap

-First we need to get the hello world example running.
-Then we need to investigate how to externalize the provisioning of:
-1. Model file
+Inference is working for the hello-world sine example.

+1. Implement the other modules:
-2. Setup data on the input tensor.
+2. Working on implementing micro speech.
-3. Extract data from output tensor.

-I want to come up with a way where native modules can be used to provide these details and then the base firmware contains the tensorflow-microlite.a library and some micropython module plumbing but the model details come in externally.

-If this works then we can look at using a similiar approach to externalize the Op's which would then allow shrinking the firmware and putting those items on the file system.

-## Implement 'hello-world' example

-At the moment things are hard coded but not working.
+3. Find way to externalize tensor op's from firmware

 ## Implement 'micro-speech' example